 - (b) Replacement Roads.
 In the event that catastrophic flood or geologic instability makes the use of an existing road impossible or impractical, the Tribe may construct a replacement road and abandon the original road upon advance written approval by Trust, which approval may not be unreasonably withheld, conditioned or delayed, and the receipt of all required and appropriate county, state and/or federal permits, copies of which shall be submitted promptly to Trust provided, however, that the construction of such replacement roads does not significantly impair the Conservation Values.
 The abandoned road shall be made impassable to vehicle traffic and shall be abandoned in such a manner as to reduce erosion and encourage re-vegetation.
 Replacement roads will be held to the standards for new roads, as described above. - (c) Fences and Gates.
 The Tribe may construct, place and erect fencing and gates only as necessary for permitted uses of the Property.
 Fencing must be the minimum necessary for such use.
 All fencing and gates must not impede wildlife movement except in cases where necessary to protect the permitted uses described in this Easement.
-In the event of destruction or deterioration of any fences and gates, whether existing at the date hereof or constructed subsequently in accordance with the provisions of this Easement, the Tribe may maintain and/or replace such fencing and gates. - 6.
-Trails.
-With advance written notification to Trust and with Trust's advance written approval, which shall not be unreasonably withheld, conditioned, or delayed, the Tribe may construct and maintain recreational trails (defined as any definable route less than four (4) feet in width (not including curbs, cuts or fills), including reasonable brush removal, for pedestrian, horseback riding, bicycle, and non-commercial motorized use; provided, however, that the use of motorized vehicles shall comply with the terms below; and provided, further, that neither the construction of new trails, nor the maintenance of new or existing trails shall significantly impair the Conservation Values, and the following requirements and conditions for the construction and use of such new trails are satisfied: (a) the surface of the trail shall remain pervious (such as dirt, wood chips or gravel) (except within the approximately 26-acre area permitted to be cleared as provided above and except as may be required by federal, state or local laws relating to access for disabled persons); (b) the trail shall be located, to the extent possible, in the path of a trail or forestry road existing on the Effective Date; (c) the trail shall be constructed and maintained so as to minimize erosion and sedimentation and ensure proper drainage; (d) the trail shall be otherwise installed in a manner to avoid unnecessary tree removal, grading and other land disturbance, but allowing for selective brush removal; and (e) prior to construction of trails, the Tribe shall submit to Trust a professional wildlife biologist's opinion that areas within which trails are proposed will not impact the northern spotted owl, coho salmon, Chinook salmon, steelhead or other endangered species identified at the time of the proposed construction.
+In the event of destruction or deterioration of any fences and gates, whether existing at the date hereof or constructed subsequently in accordance with the provisions of this Easement, the Tribe may maintain and/or replace such fencing and gates. - Trails.
+With advance written notification to Trust and with Trust's advance 6. written approval, which shall not be unreasonably withheld, conditioned, or delayed, the Tribe may construct and maintain recreational trails (defined as any definable route less than four (4) feet in width (not including curbs, cuts or fills), , for pedestrian, horseback riding, bicycle, and non-commercial motorized use in the Light Recreation Area, the Developed Recreation Area and northerly of the Light Recreation Area along Trout Creek; provided, however, that the use of motorized vehicles shall comply with the terms below; and provided, further, that neither the construction of new trails, nor the maintenance of new or existing trails shall significantly impair the Conservation Values, and the following requirements and conditions for the construction and use of such new trails are satisfied: (a) the surface of the trail shall remain pervious (such as dirt, wood chips or gravel) (except within the Light Recreation Area and Developed Recreation Area as provided above and except as may be required by federal, state or local laws relating to access for disabled persons); (b) the trail shall be located, to the extent possible, in the path of a trail or forestry road existing on the Effective Date; (c) the trail shall be constructed and maintained so as to minimize erosion and sedimentation and ensure proper drainage; (d) the trail shall be otherwise installed in a manner to avoid unnecessary tree removal, grading and other land disturbance, but allowing for selective brush removal; and (e) prior to construction of trails, the Tribe shall submit to Trust a professional wildlife biologist's opinion that areas within which trails are proposed will not impact the northern spotted owl, coho salmon, Chinook salmon, steelhead or other endangered species identified at the time of the proposed construction.

-Notwithstanding the foregoing, trails within the 26 acres of cleared area identified on Map 1 associated with structures shall not require separate advance written notification of the Trust, but shall be identified in the notification provisions of Section 3(d) herein.
+Notwithstanding the foregoing, trails within the approximately 75.8 acres of recreational areas identified on Map 1a associated with structures shall not require separate advance written notification of the Trust, but shall be identified in the notification provisions of Section 3(d) herein.